 On a warm summer day in 1985, Pammy’s great3grandson* looked on as Elmer MacKay, , inaugurated the recently established museum of prison artifacts at Kingston Penitentiary, on the occasion of that cruel dungeon’s sesquicentennial.
 (Thirty years later his son, Peter MacKay, then justice minister, would finally shut the place.)
 He was a member of the ministerial party because he had co-authored a history of KP.
-A hundred and fifty years before, on June 1, 1835, of Matthew Tavender.
-He was KP’s Inmate Number One, sentenced to three years for grand larceny.
+A hundred and fifty years before, on June 1, 1835, Matthew Tavender became Inmate Number One, sentenced to three years for grand larceny.
 Tavender and the convicts who followed him inside were forced into labour gangs that would greatly expand the fortress-like prison on the shore of Lake Ontario, but the earliest work on the massive stone building was done by local tradesmen.
 (A generation later the ancient stone walls would give up their last inmates at the instigation of Elmer’s son, Peter MacKay, minister of justice.
 KP, which overlooks the harbour where the sailing events were hosted during the 1976 Olympics, was one of the oldest prisons in continuous use in the world when it closed finally on September 30, 2013.)

 + For an explanation of the convention designating various generations of Pammy’s family, see About Rideau Canal And All That on the bar above.